MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/client-libraries.md

 ---
 # Client libraries

 The following table lists the different libraries provided for query, ingestion, and ARM/RP management.
 Use these libraries for Azure APIs and to programmatically interact with your cluster.

+> For previous SDK versions, see the [archived article](/previous-versions/azure/data-explorer/kusto/api/client-libraries).

 | Language/Functionality | Query | Ingestion | ARM/RP Management |
 |--|--|--|--|--|